Arch Linux mail server tutorial - part 3 - Get DNS right, it's important!

-You can use a SPF wizard to contruct your SPF record.
+You can use a SPF wizard to construct your SPF record.

 Make sure you understand the different attributes before you use it.

-As you properly remember we created a DKIM signature in part 2 of the tutorial.
+As you probably remember we created a DKIM signature in part 2 of the tutorial.
 Use

 cat to output the public key and insert the public key string into a TXT field in a DNS record.